gabrielemariotti/cardslib/doc/OTHERLIBRARIES.md

 [Android-Universal-Image-Loader][5] is provided by [Sergey Tarasevich][6].

-You can find an example in demo-extras in `UniversalImageLoaderCard`.
+You can find an example in demo-extras in `UniversalImageLoaderCard`  [(source)](https://github.com/gabrielemariotti/cardslib/tree/master/demo/extras/src/main/java/it/gmariotti/cardslib/demo/extras/fragment/UniversalImageLoaderFragment.java) .

 First you need to set  `thumbnail.setExternalUsage(true);`